Frequently Asked Questions

 In simple terms, an investment trust is a type of fund, and just like any other fund it holds a portfolio of underlying investments.

-The key difference from many other funds is that and investment trust is an independent company.
-Scottish Mortgage is listed on the London stock exchange, where it a constituent of the FTSE100.
+The key difference from many other funds is that an investment trust is an independent company.
+Scottish Mortgage is listed on the London Stock Exchange, where it is a constituent of the FTSE100.

 As a result, it possesses many of the same features as other publicly listed companies:

-• You also have a board of directors whose duty it is to look after your interests.
-They meet several times a year and are responsible for various things such as setting charges and overseeing the performance of the investment managers at Baillie Gifford.
+• You also have a Board of Directors whose duty is to look after your interests.
+They meet several times a year and are responsible for various things, such as setting charges and overseeing the performance of the investment managers at Baillie Gifford.

 • Investment Trusts are not authorised or regulated by the FCA.

-Investment trusts are known as closed-ended vehicles, as opposed to unit trusts or other types of fund which are open-ended.
+Investment trusts are known as closed-ended vehicles, as opposed to unit trusts or other types of funds which are open-ended.

-In practice, if you wish to invest in Scottish Mortgage you can do so by buying its shares from another investor on the stock market.
+In practice, if you wish to invest in Scottish Mortgage, you can buy its shares from another investor on the stock market.
 Similarly, when you want to sell your shares, you sell them to another investor.
-You don’t have to physically find a buyer or seller – it’s far simpler than that - your savings platform or a corporate broker will match the demand or supply.
+You don’t have to physically find a buyer or seller – it’s far simpler than that – your savings platform or a corporate broker will match the demand or supply.

 In contrast, open-ended funds expand or contract depending on demand as investors move their money in and out of the fund.
 This means open-ended funds must be ready to give investors their money back at any time.
 That means that they normally invest only in assets which can be sold very quickly.

-Because Scottish Mortgage is closed-ended.
-It is effectively permanent capital, so the underlying portfolio remains intact.
-And is not impacted by the demand of its shares.
+Because Scottish Mortgage is closed-ended, it is effectively permanent capital, so the underlying portfolio remains intact.
+And is not impacted by the demand for its shares.
 This allows the managers to invest in assets which can be harder to buy and sell or are more long-term in nature.

 Just like other publicly listed companies, Scottish Mortgage can and does borrow money to make additional investments.
 This is an advantage over other open-ended funds, which are not permitted to do it.
 Before that sets alarm bells ringing, it is worth knowing that it does so modestly, and this is reviewed by the managers and board of directors regularly.

-So, what’s it all about.
+So, what’s it all about?
 Well, it is often referred to as gearing because, just like gears on a bicycle, it multiplies effort.
-The central idea of gearing is that the additional investments made will make enough money to pay off the loan including interest and deliver a profit on top of that.
-So, if it works, and performance is positive, the more the trust borrows, the more the share price will appreciate.
-However, the opposite is also true, so if performance trends downwards, the additional borrowing will mean the trust loses more.
+The central idea of gearing is that the additional investments made will make enough money to pay off the loan, including interest, and deliver a profit on top of that.
+So, if it works and performance is positive, the more the trust borrows, the more the share price will appreciate.
+However, the opposite is also true, so if performance trends downward, the additional borrowing will mean the trust loses more.

 There are two ways that the value of a Scottish Mortgage share is often expressed: